 After the workshops

 In the wake of V2MOM, our clients receive a set of recommendations, after which they can decide on their own if and how our cooperation will proceed.
 Consdata decided that constant consulting cooperation is necessary.
 We settled on one to two days a week for 6 months, where our consultant would be present onsite.
-As a result, a list of metrics was compiled, to collect more data and track progress.
+As a result, we compiled a list of metrics, to collect more data and track progress.
 Office Vibe tool was chosen to facilitate most of this process inside Consdata.

 Consdata’s assets were compiled, and furthermore, in the light of V2MOM the company decided that foundations of Employer Brand should be implemented with our assistance.
 The final result of this is improving outside communication and messaging by the company to the relevant groups.
 And that, in essence, is Employer Branding – working out and structuring values, vision, and goals of the company – and also using available assets to promote those values.